juanroldanbrz/BitnamiWordpress/README.md

 ## KNOWN BUGS

-1. Inconsistent data between the "intance" in the db and the real aws instance.
+1. Inconsistency of data between the "intance" in the db and the real aws instance is possible.
 This can be a problem for example if we terminate the bitnami AMI outside the application.
 Anyway, I have tried to reduce the scope of this issue as much as possible.